 (1) This column shows the amount of cash payable to the Named Executive Officers under our Performance Award and Cash Bonus Plan.
 Actual amounts earned by the Named Executive Officers under the plan appear in the Non-Equity Incentive Plan Compensation Column of the Summary Compensation Table.
-For more information regarding our Performance Award and Cash Bonus Plan, including the performance targets used for 2014, see "Compensation Discussion and Analysis-Performance Award and Cash Bonus Plan."
+For more information regarding our Performance Award and Cash Bonus Plan.

-(2) The February 13, 2014 contingent deferred unit award is subject to a three-year performance period ending on December 31, 2016.
-The actual number of deferred units received will be determined in the first 60 days of 2017 and is contingent on our performance in total shareholder return relative to the Performance Peer Group and achievement of ROCE performance goals.
-Any earned shares will vest on December 31, 2017.
-For more information regarding the LTIP, including the performance targets used for 2014 and the contingent nature of the awards granted under the LTIP, please read, "Compensation Discussion and Analysis-Long-Term Incentive Plan."
+(2) The February 13, 2015 performance share unit award is subject to a three-year performance period ending on December 31, 2017.
+The actual number of performance units received will be determined in the first 60 days of 2018 and is contingent on our performance in total shareholder return relative to the Performance Peer Group achievement of ROCE performance goals.
+Any earned shares will vest on December 31, 2018.
+For more information regarding the LTPL including the performance targets used for 2015 and the contingent nature of the awards granted under the LTPL please read, "Compensation Discussion and Analysis-Long-Term Incentive Plan."